Save on gifts for loved ones with Amazon's Valentine's Day deals

 There are few better things than a lazy afternoon picnic, and this incredibly organized backpack set gets you ready for a spring, summer and fall full of them.
 It comes with pretty much everything you need for a picnic, including a wine cooling pocket and even a wine opener, cutlery and crockery set, and salt and pepper shakers (the blanket is included too).

 This watch is a health super-tool, with a ton of features to monitor everything from heart rate (including alerts to detect if it’s high or low) to sleep and stress.
-A single charge lasts the wearer around five days, too, so it’s one less thing to worry about plugging in during the week.
+A single charge lasts the wearer around five days too, so it’s one fewer thing to worry about plugging in during the week.

 Nebula Capsule II Smart Mini Projector ($459.99, originally $579.99; amazon.com)